QuadSpinner/GeoGlyph-Docs/docs/IDE/Start-Screen.md

 ## A new start experience
-Instead of opening up to the default document, GeoGlyph uses a new Start Screen to give you options on how you would like to begin your experience.
+Instead of opening up to the default document, GeoGlyph uses a new Start Screen which gives you options on how you would like to begin your experience.

 You can choose between the IDE and Hosted Mode, and select which version of World Machine to use.
 You can also choose to open a recent file, or one of the several examples we provide to learn GeoGlyph.